fin-cli/handbook/commands/config/shuffle-salts.md

 : If an unknown key is requested to be shuffled, add it instead of throwing a warning.

 [\--config-file=&lt;path&gt;]
 : Specify the file path to the config file to be modified.
-Defaults to the root of the WordPress installation and the filename "wp-config.php".
+Defaults to the root of the WordPress installation and the filename "fin-config.php".

 [\--insecure]
 : Retry API download without certificate validation if TLS handshake fails.
 Note: This makes the request vulnerable to a MITM attack.

 ### EXAMPLES

-    # Get new salts for your wp-config.php file
+    # Get new salts for your fin-config.php file
-    $ wp config shuffle-salts
+    $ fin config shuffle-salts
     Success: Shuffled the salt keys.

-    # Add a cache key salt to the wp-config.php file
+    # Add a cache key salt to the fin-config.php file
-    $ wp config shuffle-salts WP_CACHE_KEY_SALT --force
+    $ fin config shuffle-salts FIN_CACHE_KEY_SALT --force
     Success: Shuffled the salt keys.

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|